-- Thirty-six months (36) if there was a death, divorce, legal separation, or end of a domestic partnership. - Thirty-six months (36) if the child is no longer dependent. - Thirty-six months (36) from your entitlement to Medicare. - The date our agreement with your employer ends. - The date they first become eligible under another group health plan unless there is a pre-existing condition limitation that applies to them. - They stop paying monthly charges. - They first become entitled to Medicare.
+- ◆ Thirty-six months (36) if there was a death, divorce, legal separation, or end of a domestic partnership. - Thirty-six months (36) if the child is no longer dependent. - ♦ Thirty-six months (36) from your entitlement to Medicare. - ♦ The date our agreement with your employer ends. - ◆ They stop paying monthly charges. - ◆ They first become entitled to Medicare.

-Your family members may be able to get extended COBRA coverage if they experience another event described above.
-If a second event occurs, your family members may extend COBRA up to 36 months from the date of the first event if:
+Your family member may be able to get extended COBRA coverage if they experience another event described above.
+If a second event occurs, your family member may extend COBRA up to 36 months from the date of the first event if:

-- Your family members were originally covered under the first event; and - Your family members were covered under the plan when the second event occurred.
+- Your family member was originally covered under the first event; and - Your family member was covered under the plan when the second event occurred.